“Journalism is dead in America…”

 Vice President Gore delivered a second speech on the UCLA campus in 1994 where he remarked that: “the future of language is in our hands.
 Or put more broadly, the future of communications.”
 He went on to share a parable by author Toni Morrison:

 Ironically, mass communications have not been nurtured.
 The buckshot approach taken by the Clinton Administration to catalog and index the Internet backfired on the public.
 Foolishly, politicians allowed carnivores into Publisher’s hen houses.
 Obliviously or corruptly, they have taken handouts from Big Tech fat cats and overlooked the best interests of their constituency.
 Our inalienable rights are now being crushed or smothered by capitalist wolves in the hands of greedy communist pigs largely in consequence.

 The time has come to break up the Big Tech’s four horsemen for the good of the nation and all of humanity.
-For starters, Congress must recognize what Amazon, Facebook, Google & Twitter's key commodity happens to be information capital.
+Congress must recognize Amazon, Facebook, Google & Twitter's key commodity happens to be information capital.
 Everything you do or say online can be monetized; meaning that an individual's right to privacy effectively no longer exists.
-Worse still, beyond the inherent threat to your personal liberties and guaranteed freedoms, there is a greater threat to our national security interests if they continue to remain unchecked.
+Worse still, beyond the inherent threat to our personal liberties and guaranteed freedoms; there is perhaps an even greater threat to our national security interests if the Big Tech oligarchs continue to remain unchecked.